desmaj/instrumental/docs/intro.rst

 What doesn't Instrumental do?
 -----------------------------

-Instrumental doesn't currently provide statement or branch coverage.
-We may provide statement coverage in the future, but we are unlikely to provide branch coverage any time soon.
+Instrumental doesn't currently provide branch coverage.
+We are unlikely to provide branch coverage any time soon since we provide decision coverage, a superset of branch coverage.